Skip to product information

 Spring is the time to prune branches that droop into walking areas or over roads.
 It is native to the eastern U.S. and hardy in zones 6-10.
 It is massive and sturdy and withstands adverse weather conditions like hurricanes and ice storms.

-Planting Sycamore Trees
+Planting These Long-Lived Trees

 It can grow into massive specimens.
 When deciding where to plant them, it is advised to keep this in mind.
 They are long-lived, so plant them where you want them forever—many species of birds like to nest in them.